Concepts & resources

 #Asset Manager

-The Asset Manager is a brand new and more efficient way to manage the assets linked to your products/product models inside the PIM. 🚀
+The Asset Manager is the more efficient way to manage the assets linked to your products/product models inside the PIM. 🚀

 The assets of the Asset Manager will be way more powerful than before.
 They will benefit from 4 major new features: